 ZSA ZSA came off the rack today and we moved her onto the finishing dolly.
 We towed her around front to the carriage house

 We continued removing the bottom.
 We used an old chisel to open the seam and pry the plywood loose.
 I pried up to keep the outer edge of the oak side as square as possible, the oak is pretty tough and is in good shape.

 Someone added foam to the design.
 They also added extra framing.
 The foam is not closed cell or factory, so we are removing that.
 We also will remove the extra framing and use 1/4 inch ply for the new bottom.
 When we are done, the boat should weigh 20-25 pounds less and be back to factory specs.

 We pulled all the bottom nails, we can reuse a few but ordered a pound of #14 silicone bronze annular ring nails from Jamestown Distributors.
 There were no extra nail holes so that must have been the original bottom.
 We also removed some keel batten screws and will replace those.

-We are pretty sure this was a kit boat from the factory, and the assembler added some extra bracing and foam when they put it together.
+We are pretty sure this was a boat from the factory, as there are no kit numbers on the frames.
+We think that during a deck repair an owner added some extra bracing and foam when they put her back together.
 We took out the extra lumber and will add back a better butt block for the plywood deck seam.

 22 Mar 18: